About this article

-The purpose of this article is for the reader to get a brief overview of Templafy from a technical point of view.
-If you want to read more about aspects of Templafy please visit the Templafy Knowledge Base which you can find here.
+The purpose of this article is to give a brief overview of Templafy from a technical point of view.
+Sections in this article:

 - Introduction to Templafy

 - Templafy technical overview